jasmine/jasmine.github.io/setup/nodejs.md

 ## Running tests

-Once you have set up your `jasmine.json`, you can execute all your specs by running `jasmine` from the root of your project (or `node node_modules/jasmine/bin/jasmine.js` if you had installed it locally).
+Once you have set up your `jasmine.json`, you can execute all your specs by running `jasmine` from the root of your project (or `npx jasmine` if you had installed it locally).

 If you want to just run one spec or only those whom file names match a certain [glob](https://github.com/isaacs/node-glob) pattern you can do it like this: